 How to apply for Onboard Benefits for Royal Caribbean Cruise

 The process for the applying for the onboard credits is very straight forward.
 You simply have to submit RCL’s dedicated electronic application form.
+For Silversea Cruises, the form is here.

 Please have the following information ready with you: